neyneyalldayday/readMe-generator/README.md

-# readMe-generator
+# readme generator

+## Description
-a program that will generate a readMe.md file automatically
+a program that creates a readMe.md file for you